Best Overall Sport Sunglasses

-The Smith Wildcat is an all-around fantastic pair of performance sunglasses.
+The Smith Wildcat is an all-around fantastic pair of sport sunglasses.
 This large-lensed model performed well across all of the metrics in our test without any weaknesses or compromises.
 We tested the Chromapop Red Mirror lens that transmits 15% of visible light and protects from 100% of harmful UV rays.
 Smith's Chromapop technology increases contrast and definition in bright light without any distortion at the edges of your vision, and the large, impact-resistant lens provides plenty of protection for the eyes.
 The Wildcat's fit and comfort were the best of any model in our test.
 The soft, flexible TR90 frame construction easily flexes to fit a variety of face sizes without pressure or discomfort, and hydrophilic rubber contact points at the nose and ears are grippy and comfortable.
 The nose piece adjusts vertically and has two width settings to fit a variety of nose shapes.
 Additionally, the Wildcat comes standard with a spare clear lens for low light conditions and a rigid, zippered storage case.

 We really had to dig to find any faults with the Wildcat.
 This pair of sunglasses doesn't have a real weak point, but our job is to nitpick.
 The one potential issue we encountered with these glasses was with their dust protection.
 Due to the off-the-face fit and good breathability, we found that they didn't keep the dust out of our eyes quite as well as some other models in the test.
 This was only really a problem when mountain biking closely behind another rider in dry, dusty conditions.
 Even then it was barely noticeable, but it means that we wouldn't recommend these as a direct replacement for mountain biking goggles.